2.1 - Data pipelines

 - In the Repeat every field, specify the duration at which the data pipeline needs to run.

-- Select the On day radio button and specify the day on which the data pipeline needs to run.
+- Select the On day option and specify the day on which the data pipeline needs to run.

-- Select the On radio button and specify the exact day and month on which the data pipeline needs to run.
+- Select the On option and specify the exact day and month on which the data pipeline needs to run.

 - Select the option Trigger when something is added to run the data pipeline when a file is added to the S3 bucket.